Den Frie Udstilling

-Den Frie Udstilling ('The Free Exhibition') is a Danish artists' association, founded in 1891 by artists in protest against the admission requirements for the Kunsthal Charlottenborg.
+Den Frie Udstilling is a Danish artists' association, founded in 1891 by artists in protest against the admission requirements for the Kunsthal Charlottenborg.
 Modeled on the Salon des Refusés, it is Denmark's oldest association of artists.
 Now located on Copenhagen's Oslo Plads next to Østerport Station, it works as an arts centre, continuing to exhibit works created and selected by contemporary artists rather than those chosen by cultural authorities.

 History

 Kleis' Kunsthandel on the opening day of Den Frie Udstilling, 26 March 1891.

 The organization was initiated by the painter Johan Rohde (1856–1935) and included several founding members: Jens Ferdinand Willumsen, Anne Marie Carl-Nielsen, Vilhelm Hammershøi, Johanne Cathrine Krebs, the couple Harald and Agnes Slott-Møller, Christian Mourier-Petersen and Malthe Engelsted.

 The first exhibition in 1891 presented 100 works by 18 artists, including Peder Severin Krøyer, Julius Paulsen and Kristian Zahrtmann, who were among Denmark's greatest painters of the period.
 The first exhibition was hosted by Kleis' Kunsthandel, a combined art gallery and gilder's business situated at Vesterbrogade 58 in Vesterbro.
 It opened on 27 March 1891.

 Bindesbøll's building on the new City Hall Square.

 In 1893, Thorvald Bindesbøll designed a wooden pavilion for the association on a plot near City Hall Square in the very centre of Copenhagen.
 That year, international painters such as Paul Gauguin and Vincent van Gogh exhibited works there.
 In 1898, Den Frie Udstilling moved to Aborreparken where a new pavilion inspired by Egyptian and Greek temples was designed by Willumsen who added an octagonal extension in 1905.
 As today, the facade was decorated with a relief of Pegasus, a symbol of freely inspired art drawn from Greek mythology.
 In 1913, the building was moved to its present location on Oslo Plads, maintaining sections of Willumsen's work.
 In 1915, disagreements among its members led to the establishment of Grønningen but Den Frie Udstilling has nevertheless maintained its central place in Danish art.
 Since 1950, exhibitors have included such famous names as Ole Schwalbe, Richard Mortensen, Ejler Bille and Wilhelm Freddie, Willy Ørskov, Hein Heinsen and Bjørn Nørgaard.